-Correlation between Physical, chemical and microbiological parameters
+Correlation between physico-chemical and microbiological parameters

-An analysis of principal components was carried out, where it was evidenced that four of them explained 80% of the correlation between variables (Figure 4).
-The first component, Dim 1, shows the correlation between BOD and COD concentration; and CP2 showed a relationship between the concentration of E. coli and fecal coliforms.
+An analysis of principal components was conducted.
+We observed that four components explained 80% of the correlation between variables (Figure 4).
+The first dimension, Dim 1, depicts a correlation between BOD and COD concentration; and CP2 shows a relationship between the concentration of E. coli and fecal coliforms.
 The analysis showed a strong correlation between E. coli and Fecal coliforms and BOD and COD (Figure 4).
-The Spearman correlation analysis showed (Table 3) a strong relations between the concentration of E. coli and fecal coliforms (Rho = 0.848 ) and between BOD and COD (Rho = 0.713) and a moderate and inversely proportional relation between DO and BOD (Rho = -0.401) and between OD and oil & fats (Rho = -0.410).
+The Spearman correlation analysis shows (Table 3) a strong association between the concentration of E. coli and fecal coliforms (Rho = 0.848 ) and between BOD and COD (Rho = 0.713) and a moderate and inversely proportional relation between DO and BOD (Rho = -0.401) and between OD and oil and fats (Rho = -0.410).
 Similarly, an analysis of principal components was carried out, where it was possible to see that four of them explained 80% of the correlation between variables (Figure 4).
 The first component, Dim 1, shows the correlation between BOD and COD concentration; and CP2 showed a relation between the concentration of E. coli and fecal coliforms.